-Future forecasts estimate that lab-grown diamonds will one day cost just 10% of naturally occurring earth-mined diamonds, while still replicating their inherent structure and aesthetic.
+Future forecasts in the diamond industry estimate that lab-grown diamonds will one day cost just 10% of naturally occurring earth-mined diamonds, while still replicating their inherent structure and aesthetic.

-Right now, they don’t cost that.
-A lab-grown diamond may not increase in value in the future in the same way.
-We mention this because it’s important to understand that with a lab-grown diamond, you may get access to a larger diamond at a lower price, compared to a earth-mined alternative, but we suggest you do not consider the lab-grown diamond to be valuable in the same way as an earth-mined one.
+Right now, they don’t cost that and a lab-created diamond may not increase in value in the future in the same way as an earth-mined diamond.
+We mention this because it’s important to understand that with a lab-grown diamond, you may get access to a larger diamond at a lower price, but we suggest you do not consider the lab-grown diamond to be valuable in the same way as an earth-mined one.

 What to look out for when purchasing a lab-grown diamond